Send Joshua Project a photo

 |Online Audio NT:||No|

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the African Jews.
+Ask the Holy Spirit to grant wisdom and favor to mission agencies focusing on the Jews of Africa.